AMITRIPTYLINE

 Medicinal Benefits

 AMITRIPTYLINE belongs to a group of medicines called tricyclic antidepressants.
-AMITRIPTYLINE is used to treat depression, neuropathic pain, chronic tension-type headache, and migraine in adults.
+AMITRIPTYLINE is used to treat depression, neuropathic pain, chronic tension-type headaches, and migraine in adults.
 AMITRIPTYLINE is also used to treat bedwetting at night in children aged 6 years and above.
-AMITRIPTYLINE works by affecting certain chemical messengers (serotonin and/or norepinephrine) in the brain which communicate between brain cells, thereby helps in regulating mood and treats depression.
-AMITRIPTYLINE prevents the transmission of pain signals, thereby provides relief from neuropathic pain.
+AMITRIPTYLINE works by affecting certain chemical messengers (serotonin and/or norepinephrine) in the brain, which communicate between brain cells, thereby helping in regulating mood and treating depression.
+AMITRIPTYLINE prevents the transmission of pain signals, thereby providing relief from neuropathic pain.

 Directions for Use